Comparison Between Stick and Flux-Cored Welding

 Flux-cored welding advantages over stick welding

-The characteristics of the constant voltage power supply, the wire feeding mechanism, and the overall semi-automatic design of flux-cored welding offer high welding speeds and productivity compared to stick welding.
+The characteristics of the constant voltage power supply, the wire feeding mechanism, and the overall semi-automatic design of flux-cored welding offer high traveling speeds and productivity.

 1. A higher deposition rate